NicDom/better-coding/README.md

 - Password Manager (Default [KeePass])
 - Browser (Default Firefox)

-!!!
-IMPORTANT !!!

-**Note, that the paths for the several currently need to be defined in the script.
-You need to check, if the given ones are correct.
-Otherwise, adopt them to your needs.**

-!!!
-IMPORTANT !!!
+The several programs for the window switches are stored in the configuration file (`$USER/.config/better-coding/init.txt`).
+In most cases it suffices to only enter the name of the program, e.g. `teams` or `KeepassXC`.
+The script tries to find the corresponding '.exe' file in the usual directories.
+If this method fails you have to enter the full path of the '.exe' in the config file.

+## Configuration

 # Todo

-- Add config.json, such that configurations, like the chosen browser, path files, etc. do not need to be defined in the script.
+- ~~Add config.json, such that configurations, like the chosen browser, path files, etc. do not need to be defined in the script.~~
 - Add Gui to set configuration
 - Create Installer